 Allied Market Research indicates that the global product management software market will reach $59 billion by 2027.
-With demand for product management growing, leading players are paving the way for new opportunities in the never ending demand for new products.
+With the demand for product management growing, leading players are paving the way for new opportunities in the never-ending demand for new products.

 In the last few years, Productboard has been able to establish itself as one of the most well-known products, yet so many are still looking for alternatives.
 With so many tools, approaches, and needs - how do you know how to pick the right alternative for your team?

 So fasten your seatbelts and prepare for the journey into the ins and outs of different product management software.
 Let’s do this!

 All products mentioned in this article have clear strengths and can serve as part of a product management ecosystem.
 A modern product management tool must cover outcome-focused roadmaps, strong support in product discovery, easy user adoption, and seamless scalability for growing teams.

 According to our evaluation, airfocus is best suited to cover this full set of capabilities a modern product manager needs.

 Productboard was founded in 2014.
 Since then, it has appeared among the promising tech startups on the Forbes' Next Billion-Dollar Startups list and managed to secure a few hefty rounds of funding.
 They went from a small startup to a well-positioned product management competitor in a short time.

 Like many of the product management tools out there, Productboard allows product managers to understand what their next strategic move might be.
 From building a roadmap to discovering insights from customers, it supports teams in their product management day to day.